-If you have a Part D late enrollment penalty you will receive a monthly premium bill for the penalty amount that you can pay by check to our plan.
-Our plan typically mails premium bills (invoices) to members the second week of the month for the following month's plan premium (e.g., in January you will receive your premium bill for February).
+You can pay your monthly premium by check to our plan.
+Our plan typically mails premium bills (invoices) to members the second week of the month for the current month's plan premium.

-The Part D late enrollment penalty premium payments are due the fifth day of the month following the month in which the premium bill was issued (e.g., the February premium bill that you received in January must be paid by February 5).
-Your check should be made payable to MedStar Medicare Choice.
-Please do NOT make the check payable to Medicare, CMS or HHS.
-You can mail your premium check to MedStar Medicare Choice, Attn: Premium Billing, P.O.
+Plan premium payments are due the fifth day of the month following the month in which the premium bill was issued (e.g., the February premium bill that you received in February must be paid by March 5).
+Your check should be made payable to MedStar Family Choice, Inc. Please do NOT make the check payable to Medicare, CMS or HHS.
+You can mail your premium check to MedStar Family Choice, Inc, Attn: Premium Billing, P.O.
 Box 75726, Baltimore, MD 21275-5726.